learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ![Clone Repo Button](http://readme-pics.s3.amazonaws.com/clone-repo-clone-url-button.png)

-4. In the terminal (accessed through the 'Sandbox' or Learn IDE), we run the `git clone` command.
+4. In the terminal,  run the
+`git clone` command.
 It takes the URL we just copied as an argument, like so:

 ```bash
 git clone your-copied-github-url
 ```

-This will create a local copy of the GitHub repository on our own machine.
+This will create a _local_ copy of the GitHub repository on our own machine.

 ## List Remotes with `git remote`